mtekk/Breadcrumb-NavXT-Multidimension-Extensions/readme.txt

 = Breadcrumb NavXT Versions Supported =

-This plugin supports Breadcrumb NavXT 5.1.x and Breadcrumb NavXT 5.3.x.
+This plugin supports Breadcrumb NavXT 5.1.x, Breadcrumb NavXT 5.3+, and Breadcrumb NavXT 6.0.0.
 Note that not all features are available on older Breadcrumb NavXT versions.

 = Translations =